 After a spell in the West Indies, in 1803 Scott became Nelson’s chaplain and spent the next two years on the Victory in the Mediterranean.
 During his time in Nelson’s service, Scott was paid £100 a year in a private capacity, apparently serving as a spy.
 When enemy vessels were captured, officers interrogated, and mail intercepted, Scott would be called upon as an interpreter and translator.
 A collection of some 450 or so letters taken by the Victory, mostly written in Spanish and dating from 1804, remained in Scott’s possession, and were later deposited in the College Library by Scott’s grandson.
 They had been stored in the deep pockets of the armchairs which Scott had had in his cabin aboard ship.

 The intercepted mail is mostly private correspondence concerned with family matters, though there are some official communications with Spanish government departments.
-The letters are described at collection level on the Janus catalogue, but have not yet been fully catalogued to item level.
+The letters are described at collection level on the catalogue of personal papers, but have not yet been fully catalogued to item level.
 If anyone with Spanish language skills would be interested in volunteering to help catalogue these letters more fully, please get in touch with the Special Collections Librarian.

 Scott was present at the Battle of Trafalgar, spending most of the battle in the cockpit amongst the wounded, a scene he later described as ‘like a butcher’s shambles’.
 When Nelson was brought in, suffering from the musket shot that was to prove fatal, Scott remained with him, administering what comfort he could.
 He accompanied the Admiral’s body back to England and sat with it while it lay in state at Greenwich.